EHS vs ESG: Unraveling the Corporate Sustainability Puzzle

 ESG stands for Environmental, Social, and Governance.
 This implies the social responsibility of the organization towards the planet and the resources it provides.
 It plays a vital role in investments through a conscious approach.

 The environment term is common in both terms, and the metrics are also intertwined.
-From carbon emissions to significant environmental data reporting, both aspects are crucial in ESG and EHS.
+Both aspects of ESG and EHS are crucial, from carbon emissions to significant environmental data reporting.

-The social aspect plays a crucial role in both.
+The social aspect also plays a crucial role in both.
 For example, social responsibility is how the business impacts employees, customers, the community, and their safety.
-This includes training methods, safety policies, risk management, and compliances.
+This includes training methods, safety policies, risk management, and compliance.

 Governance implies the factors that contribute to control in the business.
 The aspects include bribery, corruption, working conditions, and measurement of standards and performances.

-The above factors simplify how EHS and ESG are intertwined.
-However, they are considered different aspects of metrics they need to co-exist for the organization’s success.
-The combined metrics of ESG and EHS make it easier to identify the areas for improvement, make sustainable decisions and provide a fool-proof road map to the solutions.
+The above factors simplify how EHS and ESG are intertwined, and there have to be no choices made when it comes to HSE vs. ESG.
+However, they are considered different aspects of metrics; they need to coexist for the organization’s success.
+The combined metrics of ESG, health, and safety make it easier to identify areas for improvement, make sustainable decisions, and provide a fool-proof road map to solutions.

 The Co-Existence of ESG and EHS